 DevonThink-to-go has the ability to create a new document through Base64 encoding.
 While this is useful for images I thought that it would also be useful for archiving properly formatted emails from Airmail.
-While I have previously documented how to archive an HTML formatted email into DTTG there are couple of faults with this.
-The first is that the email that is created appears as an HTML file in DTTG (rather than an email) and secondly the link that is created is not accessed through a URL in the information button in DTTG.
+While I have previously documented how to archive an HTML formatted email into DTTG there is one major fault with this. and that is that the email that is created appears as an HTML file in DTTG (rather than an email).
 In order to get DTTG to recognise that a file is in fact an email there needs to be a UTI associated with the file.
 For emails the UTI is com.apple.mail.email.
 Another requirement is header information i.e.

 The base 64 URL scheme for DTTG allows us to create a document in DTTG with header information, HTML formatted body and a UTI that enables DTTG to recognise the document as an email.
 There are two steps to this process.
 The first is to create a custom action in AirMail that looks like this: